kristinemlarson/gnssrefl/README.md

 ### News <a name="news"></a>

+February 24, 2021

 We now have three translation options for RINEX files: fortran, hybrid, and python.
 The last of these is ok for 30 sec data but really too slow otherwise.
-Hybrid binds the python to fortran.
+Hybrid binds the python to my (fast) fortran code.
-So far this is for GPS only RINEX files.
-If you need fast multi-GNSS solutions, I still recommend you install the fortran code (gnssSNR).
+This has now been implemented for both GPS and multi-GNSS.

 [We have started putting together a set of use cases.](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md)